AdamLounsbury/PyCiphers/README.md

 # How to use
 Each cipher may be executed without arguments.
 The user will then be prompted for a message, whether they want the message encrypted or decrypted, and a key.
 Alternatively, each cipher may be called by name and optionally accepts 3 arguments (in the following order): `message`, `decrypt/encrypt`, `key` (or key size).
-Depending on the cipher being used, the key format may be different.
+Depending on the cipher being used, the key format may differ.

-If a cipher option and key are not provided, the user will be prompted for them.
+If cipher operation and/or key are not provided, the user will be prompted for them.
 Otherwise, the cipher will immediately begin operating.

 Examples: